- Freedom to choose your master

 4. Freedom to determine which instruction manual for life you will use

 Anybody who designs and creates something has an awesome purpose and dream as to what their creation could ultimately be and do.
 In order for the purchaser or user to get the most out of the creation, the designer puts together an instruction manual so the user can maximize the functionality and purpose of the creation.
 When God designed and created man, he had an incredible purpose and fulfillment in mind for us, but He knew it would be hard for us to achieve this Promised Land living by just winging it on our own.
 So He gave us an instruction manual to guide and help us use our mind as best as possible to achieve the God-given potential He designed for us.
 Unfortunately, we often throw away His instruction manual and start to write and follow our own very flawed instruction manual and wonder why our life is falling apart in certain areas.
-Since the day I threw away my Instruction Book according to Karl and started to use the BIBLE (Best Instruction Book for Living Everyday), my life has been transformed.
+Since the day I threw away my Instruction Book according to Dr. Andrea Chamberlain and started to use the BIBLE (Best Instruction Book for Living Everyday), my life has been transformed.

 5. Freedom to change or stay the same